fhopp/fhopp.github.io/publications.md

 Weber, R., **Hopp, F. R.**, Mangus, J. M., Choueiti, M., Pieper, K., Smith, S. (2018).
 The Moral Narrative Analyzer for Movies: A Hybrid Content Analytical Platform for Extracting Moral Content from Movie Scripts.
 Paper submitted to the annual meeting of the International Communication Association (ICA), Prague, CZ.

 Fisher, J. **Hopp, F. R.**, & Weber, R. (2018). _"Look Harder!"
 ADHD, Media Multitasking, and the Effects of Cognitive and Perceptual Load on Resource Availability and Processing Performance_.
-Paper submitted to the annual meeting of the International Communication Association (ICA), Prague, CZ.
-Top 6 Paper Award.
+Paper submitted to the annual meeting of the International Communication Association (ICA), Prague, CZ. **Top 6 Paper Award**.

 Fisher, J., Cornell, D., **Hopp, F. R.**, Weber, R. (2018). _But How are They Talked About?": A Novel Measure of Entity Framing in Online News_.
 Paper submitted to the annual meeting of the International Communication Association (ICA), Prague, CZ.